LogtalkDotOrg/logtalk3/manuals/sources/devtools/linter.rst

 `set_logtalk_flag/2 <../refman/directives/set_logtalk_flag_2.html>`__
 directive.

+The linter flags can be managed as a group using the ``linter`` meta-flag.
+See the documentation for details.

 Some lint checks are turned off by default, specially when computationally expensive.
 Still, it's a good idea to turn them on to check your code on a regular basis (e.g. in CI/CD pipelines).